iktos/simulator-predictor-hacking/README.md

 After having created the relevant oracle

 ```
-python my_run_goal_directed.py --chid irak4_bayer --results_dir my_res_dir --optimizer graph_ga --model_type lr --use_train_cs 1 --target_names 'target_1targs_power15_seed19_targid0' --seed 0
+python my_run_goal_directed.py --chid dataset1 --results_dir my_res_dir --optimizer graph_ga --model_type lr --use_train_cs 1 --target_names 'target_1targs_power15_seed19_targid0' --seed 0
 ```

 ### Special thanks
 Special thanks goes out to the authors of Guacamol ([Paper](https://pubs.acs.org/doi/10.1021/acs.jcim.8b00839) / [Github](https://github.com/BenevolentAI/guacamol)), which code was used for the generative modelling/optimization part.

-Special thanks goes out to the authors of  *On failure modes in molecule generation and optimization* ([Paper](https://www.sciencedirect.com/science/article/pii/S1740674920300159) / [Github](https://github.com/ml-jku/mgenerators-failure-modes)).
+Special thanks goes out to the authors of  [*On failure modes in molecule generation and optimization*](https://www.sciencedirect.com/science/article/pii/S1740674920300159)  ([Github](https://github.com/ml-jku/mgenerators-failure-modes)).
 Their code was very helpful to setup the experiments, and they were the first authors to report on the preeminent issue of failure modes of molecule generators.

-Special thanks goes out to the authors of [Explaining and avoiding failure modes in goal-directed generation of small molecules](https://jcheminf.biomedcentral.com/articles/10.1186/s13321-022-00601-y).
+Special thanks goes out to the authors of [*Explaining and avoiding failure modes in goal-directed generation of small molecules*](https://jcheminf.biomedcentral.com/articles/10.1186/s13321-022-00601-y).
 They provided further interesting analyses and insights on the failure modes.